milab-kochi-u/jagariko/README.md

-  start //both of the user prepare pro is writing construct analysis // pro has given construct and con is analyzing or request for another construct check  //pro check the result of the analysis from con is right or not
+  start //both of the user prepare pro is writing construct analysis // pro has given construct and con is analyzing or request for another construct check  //pro check the result of the analysis from con is right or not appeal //con's result of analysis gets the approval and con start to appeal
+    state // con select dissent from the result of analysis and give statement bunseki  //con do the statement and it is the turn for pro to do the analysis kentou //pro give the result of analysis and it is the turn for con to check it is right or not lookup    // pro's result of analysis gets the approval and pro start to pick dissent noberu   // pro select dissent from the result of analysis and give statement ....analysis

 变量说明